Agent00Matisse7/RADIO_creep/README.md

 ## What is Radio CREEP?

 radioCREEP python app was the backbone of the iOS application of the same name: check it out! https://apps.apple.com/us/app/radiocreep/id6756237336.
-Allowing user to turn their macbooks into automated acustics tool, 100% free.
+Allowing user to turn their macbooks into automated acoustics tool, 100% free.

 ## Who is Radio CREEP?
 - Students
 - Indie music creators
 - Ham radio fans
 - melophiles
-- Souund artist
+- Sound artist
-- Or anyone intrested in sound analysis
+- Or anyone interested in sound analysis

 ## Features
 -  Record any duration of minutues of audio!